Fate-Grand-Automata/FGA/README.md

 It defaults to `Battle`.
 Set it to the script you require.

-## Limitations
-1. Autoskill list not supported.
-2. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
-3. No support for Auto-giftbox.

 ## Upcoming Features
-1. Autoskill list
-2. Auto-giftbox.
+1. Auto-giftbox.
-3. Support image maker?
+2. Support image maker?
 Automatically crop out servant/ce image from a screenshot.

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!